-in 2008 the township of Russell Ontario passed a bylaw requiring all posted signage to be bilingual.
-Embrun, ON businessman Jean-Serge Brisson (sounds awfully French to me!) challenged the law in court, believing the law violated his Right to Freedom of Expression.
+In 2008, the township of Russell, Ontario, passed a bylaw requiring all posted signage to be bilingual.
+Embrun, Ontario, businessman Jean-Serge Brisson challenged the law in court, believing the law violated his Right to Freedom of Expression.

 For the record, I agree with Mr. Brisson.